Can Reedfish (Ropefish) and Rosy Barb Live Together?

 Tank Setup

-To house Reedfish (Ropefish) and Rosy Barb together, plan for an aquarium of at least 216 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Reedfish (Ropefish) and Rosy Barb together, plan for an aquarium of at least 180 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Specific environmental needs for this combination include: Sand (Sifters), Smooth Gravel (Sensitive Barbels), Driftwood (Digestion/Hiding), Plants - Densely covered.
 Meeting these requirements will help both species thrive.